Type of Journey

 Birds: Grebes, Egrets & Bitterns, Storks, Ibises, Cormorants/Shags, Herons, Geese & Ducks, Raptors, Pheasants, Partridges, Gulls & Terns, Kingfishers, Swifts, Quails, Rails, Crakes, Moorhens, Robins, Thrushes, Babblers, Prinias, Coots, Jacanas, Waders, Bee-caters, Warblers, Munias, Sparrows, Weavers, Starlings and Mynahs.Larks, Swallows, Wagtails & Pipits

-Mangalajodi is a relatively new addition to the birding map of India, but, in recent times, it has been attracting a lot of bird lovers.
-This village, home to about 150 species of migratory birds and 40 species of resident wetland birds of India including some passerines, is an hour-and-a-half-drive away from Bhubaneswar.
+Mangalajodi is a relatively recent addition to India’s birding map, but it has just begun to draw several bird enthusiasts.
+An hour and a half’s drive from Bhubaneswar is this village, which is home to over 150 kinds of migratory birds and 40 species of resident wetland birds of India, including some passerines.

 In January, the skulker species like the Slaty-breasted Rails, the Baillon’s Crakes, the Ruddy-breasted crakes, and the Greater painted Snipes come out in the open and offer birders glimpses.